-Most of the membrane switches embedded in the Front Panel overlay are spring-loaded, momentary action, contact type switches.
-Membrane switches S1 - S8 are not spring loaded but are also momentary action, contact type switches.
+The membrane switches embedded in the Front Panel overlay are spring-loaded, momentary action, contact type switches.
 The membrane switch signals are connected through a flexible cable that plugs into Front Panel Interface board connector JP3.
-The Front Panel Interface board scans and processes these signals then routes command codes to JP1.
-From JP1, these command codes are routed to the Motherboard through a short ribbon cable assembly.
+The Front Panel Interface board simply buses these signals from connector JP3 to JP1.
+From JP1, these signals are routed to the Motherboard through a short ribbon cable assembly.
+The membrane switch signals are then routed to the appropriate boards through the Motherboard.